yuzhang-deepmap/dazel/README.md

 # dazel
 Run Google's bazel inside a docker container via a seamless proxy.

-bazel is awesome at creating fast and reproducible builds on your own development environemnt.
+bazel is awesome at creating fast and reproducible builds on your own development environment.
 The problem is that it works in an imperfect and non-portable environment.

 Enter dazel.

 dazel allows you to create your build environment as a Docker image, either via a Dockerfile or a prebuilt repository.
-The tool itself is a simple python script that sends the command line arguments directly to bazel inside the container, and mapping all of the necessary volumes to make it seamless to you.
+The tool itself is a simple python script that sends the command line arguments directly to bazel inside the container, and maps all of the necessary volumes to make it seamless to you.
-It uses the 'docker exec' command to achieve this, and maps the current directory and the bazel-WORKDIR link directory so that the results appear on the host seamlessly.
+It uses the 'docker exec' command to achieve this, and maps the current directory and the bazel-WORKDIR link directory so that the results appear on the host as if you ran the command locally on the host.

 It is run the same way you would bazel:
 ```bash